There is something profoundly wrong with the modern Republican party.

 Before she could testify, however, Gunnoe was approached by staffers working for Representative Doug Lamborn–a Republican who sits on the committee and, by coincidence, has close ties to the American Coal Council (Lamborn gave the keynote speech at last year’s ACC conference, in which he accused President Obama of fighting ‘a war against coal’).
 Lamborn’s staffers informed Gunnoe she wouldn’t be allowed to use one of Falkenberg’s photographs.
 This photograph:

 Why did she have to remove that photograph?
 Because Lamborn thought it was child pornography.
-And indeed, after she delivered her testimony (which was given without the photograph) Gunnoe was detained and questioned for an hour by Capitol Police.
+And indeed, after she delivered her testimony (which was given without the photograph) Gunnoe was detained for an hour by Capitol Police and questioned about the alleged ‘child pornography’..

 Lamborn and other Republicans see nothing at all wrong with blowing up mountaintops and dumping waste in the groundwater used by poor people–but when looking at this photograph they don’t see a child forced to live in heartbreaking conditions; they see something sexual.